alan-turing-institute/scivision/docs/contributing.md

 Fork the [Scivision repository](https://github.com/alan-turing-institute/scivision).
 Fill in [the form](https://sci.vision/new-project) on the scivision website to get the details for your project in to the correct format.
 On your new branch, add this information to the end of `projects.json` (found in `scivision/src/scivision/catalog/projects/`), under `"entries"`.

-Additionally, upload a suitable thumbnail to the [thumbnail datasources folder](https://github.com/alan-turing-institute/scivision/tree/main/src/scivision/catalog/data/thumbnails/datasources).
+Additionally, upload a suitable thumbnail to the [thumbnail project folder](https://github.com/alan-turing-institute/scivision/tree/main/src/scivision/catalog/data/thumbnails/projects).
 This must be a 256x256 .png or .jpg file with the same name as the datasource.

 After you are done, create a pull request to the original repo with the changes.
 A Scivision maintainer will approve the addition, and it will appear on the [website](https://sci.vision/project-grid).